+- 33. Financial Risk Management (continued)

-- (b) Credit Risk (continued) - (iii) Credit risk measurement and analysis (continued)
+- (b) Credit risk (continued)

+- (iii) Credit risk measurement and analysis (continued)

 Measuring ECL - Explanation of inputs, assumptions and estimation techniques (continued)

 Stage 1 and 2

 IFRS 9 credit risk models (IFRS 9 models) produce a number of risk component estimates that are used to measure ECL allowances and provisions for Stage 1 and 2 instruments.
 These models must be developed, implemented and maintained in line with approved global model standards.
 Stage 1 and 2 ECL allowances and provisions must be measured on either up to 12 months or lifetime ECL basis (depending on stage allocation) in a way that is unbiased and probability-weighted and incorporates forecasts of future economic conditions.